lakshay4798/Platformer-by-Alpha/README.md

 Genre: 2D Platformer

-Or just play it in your browser on itch.io!

 🤖 AI Use Declaration
 This project used AI assistance during development:
 Claude (by Anthropic) - used for help with exporting game from godot